accretio/greenhouse/README.md

 # Greenhouse

-A geodesic greenhouse that build & maintain itself for the open-source village at Leo Creek
+A geodesic greenhouse that builds & maintains itself for the open-source village at Leo Creek